 Butter a mold and dust it with the browned breadcrumbs, put in a layer of the white breadcrumbs, then a layer of the apricots and some of the mixture, continue this until the mold is full.

-Bake for thirty minutes.
+Bake for thirty minutes (350°F).
 Serve decorated with sweetened whipped cream.

 Submitted by Mike

-Enjoy trying Grandma Sheffer's Best Bread Pudding Recipe.
+Enjoy my Grandma Sheffer's BEST old fashioned Bread Pudding Recipe. —Mike

 1-1/2 cups raisins